keycdn/grunt-keycdn/README.md

 # grunt-keycdn

-Grunt task to interact with the KeyCDN API.
+Grunt plugin to interact with the KeyCDN API.

 ## Usage